global-electrification-platform/User_Guide/user-manual/source/GEP Capacity Building.md

 # Capacity Building

 Capacity Building is a crucial component of the Global Electrification Platform (GEP).
-The GEP team has conducted more than 10 workshops since 2018 primarily through two annual events: the Energy Modelling Platform for Africa (EMPA) and the Summer School on Modeling Tools for Sustainable Development at ICTP (see list below).
+The GEP team has conducted 15 workshops since 2018 primarily through three annual events: the Energy Modelling Platform for Africa (EMPA), the Energy Modelling Platform for Latin America and the Caribbean (EMPLAC) and the Energy Modelling Platform Global (EMPG) at ICTP (see detailed list below).

-The goal of these events is to increase geospatial capacity across government units, academia, development partners and private sector that are actively angaged in planning, policy & decision-making for achieving critical development targets, like SDG7.
+The goal of these events is to increase geospatial analytics and modelling capacity across government units, academia, development partners and private sector that are actively angaged in planning, policy & decision-making for achieving critical development targets, like SDG7.

  If you are interested in participating in these events - either as trainer or trainee - please do not hesitate to contact the [GEP Team](https://gep-user-guide.readthedocs.io/en/latest/Contact.html).